kramey56/mutation_report/README.md

 presentation in a more readable format.

 ## Structure
 There are two main programs in this package.
-One extracts the data of interest and creates a JSON file of all the pertinent information.
+One extracts the data of interest and creates a XML file of all the pertinent information.
 The second reads the JSON file and can create an output file as either a PDF report or a CSV file, depending on command line options.
-The program that creates the JSON file has several components to extract specific types of information.
+The program that creates the XML file has several components to extract specific types of information.
 These were created as seperate modules so that they might be used in other projects in the future.